-This is particularly attractive to users for the simple fact that they get all of the benefits of VPS or dedicated hosting, but don’t have to worry about server management.
+This is particularly attractive to users for the simple fact that they get all of the benefits of GoDaddy dedicated hosting or VPS, but don’t have to worry about server management.
 The hosting provider takes care of the configuration, maintenance, and management of the server.

 Now, it’s worth noting that fully managed plans do cost more than self managed hosting plans.
 However, the time and frustration saved in the long run is worth it to many users who elect this option for their VPS or dedicated server.

-What are the pros and cons of VPS vs dedicated server hosting?
+What are the pros and cons of GoDaddy dedicated server hosting and VPS?

 Okay, let’s just spell it out.
 These are the most apparent pros and cons when it comes to VPS vs dedicated server hosting.

 - Less costly than a dedicated server in terms of price